Static overlay

 Be careful what you wish for

-In Calabar, Nigeria, 17-year-old Minika is a natural beauty and, like her Mother, Asari, has a natural ability to dance to the native drums of Africa.
-But, since losing her mother and father at an early age, she and her younger sister, Maeyen, are forced to live with their overbearing Aunt, Mma Efa, who forces them to work as street vendors to have enough money to survive.
-While on the streets, the two girls encounter a dance group preparing for “Carnival Calabar,” and Minika is invited to join in.
-Dance leader, Mesembe, is impressed and invites Minika to join the group, but she must dance without the knowledge of her Aunt Mma Efa.
+In Nigeria, 16-year-old Minika has a natural ability to dance to the native drums of Africa.
+She and her younger sister are raised by their overbearing Aunt, who forces them to work as street vendors.
+The two girls encounter a dance group preparing for “Carnival,” and Minika joins in.
+Dance leader Eyo invites Minika to join the group.

-Six months later, Minika and some of the other girls have been sold to a wealthy drug lord, Salvadore, in his well-guarded compound in Caracas.
-He treats the girls with contempt and uses them for his pleasure as he feels fit.
-Salvadore plans his 50th birthday party for four hundred guests, including Carlos’ dance troupe from Brazil.
-Mesembe travels to Brazil to confront Carlos, but Carlos leaves for Caracas.
-Santos is convinced that Carlos is evil and schemes with Mesembe to free the girls when they all go to Caracas.
+Three months later, Minika and some of the other girls have been sold to a wealthy drug lord, Dario, in his well-guarded compound in Caracas.
+Dario plans his 60th birthday party for four hundred guests, including Carlos’ dance troupe from Brazil.
+Eyo travels to Brazil to confront Carlos but Carlos has left for Caracas.
+Eyo schemes to go to Caracas to free Asari and the other girls.

-In Caracas, Mesembe learns that the shop owner Marcos and the whole town loathe and fear Salvadore but, with some convincing, will help in the attempt to free the enslaved girls, including some local girls.
-At the party, Mesembe spikes the cigars with Nigerian Dream Root extract that causes hallucinations.
-Minika is forced to dance after the featured Mora Dance Ensemble from Brazil, not knowing that Mesembe is there.
-When she begins her dance, she sees Mesembe and smiles as the dream root takes effect on Salvadore and the other many hombres in the room.
+In Caracas, Eyo learns that the whole town loathes and fears Dario, but with some convincing, they will help free the enslaved girls.
+At the party, Eyo spikes the cigars with Nigerian Dream Root extract that causes hallucinations.
+Monika is forced to dance for the guests, not knowing that Eyo is there.
+When she begins her dance, the dream root takes effect on Dario and the other many hombres in the room.
+During her dance, an older woman emerges from the kitchen at the sound of the drums.
+It is her long-lost mother.

 What Makes This Project Special image